It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 Examples not fitting the previous five subtropes:

 - Star Wars is used to single biome planets.
 The Marvel comics took this Up to Eleven, with Zeltros, a disco planet!

-- The Defenders once accidentally ended up in another dimension called 'The Land of Here and There' which was populated by creatures who appeared to have to stepped out of a Dr Suess book, and operated on Suessian logic.
+- The Defenders once accidentally ended up in another dimension called 'The Land of Here and There' which was populated by creatures who appeared to have to stepped out of a Dr. Seuss book, and operated on Seussian logic.